moq-wg/moq-transport/draft-lcurley-moq-transport.md

 Group:

 : A temporal sequence of objects.
-A group respresents a subscription point to a track.
+A group represents a subscription point in a track.
 The media data within the group must not depend on the data in any other groups.

 Object: